lmfit/lmfit-py/_sources/installation.txt

 documentation improvements, especially for improved estimates of confidence intervals was provided by Till Stensitzki.
 The implementation of parameter bounds as described in the MINUIT documentation is taken from Jonathan
 J. Helmus' leastsqbound code, with permission.
+The code for propagation of uncertainties is taken from Eric O. Le Bigot's uncertainties package, with permission.
+Much of the work on improved unit testing and high-level model functions was done by Daniel B. Allen.
 Many valuable suggestions for improvements have come from Christoph Deil.
 The code obviously depends on, and owes a very large debt to the code in scipy.optimize.
 Several discussions on the scipy mailing lists have also led to improvements in this code.